saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 ### Skill: domain-specific playbooks

 The `skill` extension loads a named skill's full `SKILL.md` verbatim.
-People generally know what skills are, so I'll keep this brief: having a dedicated `skill` tool means I can allow agents to load skills without granting them general filesystem `read` access.
+Having a dedicated `skill` tool means I can allow agents to load skills without granting them general filesystem `read` access.
 It also means the model doesn't need to know where skills are located — it just asks for a skill by name.

 ### Memory: persistent context across sessions